-In poverty, groceries can be five times more expensive, as this video stunt shows.
+In poverty, groceries can be five times more expensive.
 A hidden camera in a San Francisco grocery store last year captured patrons' reactions when their items ring up as five times more expensive, adjusted to reflect the cost of living near the poverty line.

 In "Poverty Line Prices," above, people are shocked when they see their totals.
 When you're poor, milk can have an adjusted cost of $24.
 The video comes from Tipping Point Community, an organization that combats poverty in the Bay Area, and advertising agency Goodby Silverstein & Partners.
 In San Francisco, the average annual family income is $153,000, five times the $24,300 a year that families living on the poverty line earn (or roughly 1 in 10 families in San Francisco).
 Gallery: An intriguing sci-fi vision of a megacity.
 Olalekan Jeyifous may have trained as an architect, but these days, the Nigerian-born, Brooklyn-based artist is much more interested in sparking debate with his conceptual drawings and sculptures.